The Most and Least Volatile Currency Pairs in 2019

 What does volatility of any currency pair depend on?

 The main reason for volatility is liquidity.
 A classic rule states that: the higher the liquidity, the lower the volatility, and vice versa.

 In fact, liquidity is the amount of supply and demand in the market.
-It means that the larger the supply and demand, the harder is to get the price moving.
+It means that the larger the supply and demand, the harder is it to get the price moving.

 According to that rule, we can make a conclusion that exotic currency pairs are the most volatile ones in the Forex market because their liquidity is often lower than that of major pairs.

 Volatility often occurs during major economic data releases as well, so it may be of use to download and install MT4 news indicator:

-It can help you to protect yourself against an unexpected market activity.
+It can help to protect yourself against an unexpected market activity.